yWorks/yfiles-for-html-demos/demos/showcase/tree-of-life/README.md

 The dataset in this demo is not complete, and demonstrates only a portion of the over 2.3 million species that have lived on Earth.

-For better interaction and rendering performance, WebGL2 is used for the rendering of the graph elements, if this is supported by the browser.
+For better interaction and rendering performance, WebGL is used for the rendering of the graph elements, if this is supported by the browser.
 Otherwise, the graph elements are rendered using SVG elements.

 ## Things to try